When Children Are Battled Scarred: Signs And Symptoms Of PTSD In Children

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Upon hearing the phrase post-traumatic stress disorder, many of us likely think of combat-related PTSD, sometimes called shell-shock or battle fatigue.
-However, PTSD can occur in anyone, of any age—including children.
-While PTSD in children still occurs as a response to a traumatic event, the signs and symptoms of this disorder may present differently in children than they do in adults.
-However, just as with adults, it is possible to treat the symptoms of PTSD in children.
+Upon hearing the term “post-traumatic stress disorder,” many of us likely think of combat-related PTSD, sometimes called shell-shock or battle fatigue.
+However, anyone of any age or situation—including children—can develop PTSD.
+While PTSD in children still occurs as a response to a traumatic event, the signs and symptoms of this disorder may present differently than they do in adults.
+However, just as with adults, it is possible to treat the symptoms of post-traumatic stress disorder in children.

 iStock/South_agency